thetensor-space/thetensor-space.github.io/_events/2024-05-29-TAGA24-Workshop-Resources.md

 **Speaker:**
 <a href="https://brooksbank.scholar.bucknell.edu/" target="_blank">Peter A. Brooksbank</a>, Bucknell University

-I am a Professor of Mathematics at Bucknell University, where I teach a range of courses including discrete mathematics and abstract algebra.
+**Bio**: I am a Professor of Mathematics at Bucknell University, where I teach a range of courses including discrete mathematics and abstract algebra.
 I am also a Co-Director of the Dominguez Center for Data Science at Bucknell.
 I have research interests in computational algebra, discrete geometry, and multilinear algebra.

 **Abstract:** These lectures concern the application of linear methods to tensor analysis.
 The ways in which linear methods are used in tensor theory are, of course, too numerous to list.
 However, these lectures focus on invariants of a tensor that can be computed as solutions of linear systems, and that possess an algebraic structure that can effectively be used to reveal corresponding structure in the tensor.
 The lectures will include some short software demos using the Magma system.